Public Catering Co / Lush Café

 What’s next for you, the business, the brand, the vision?

-One thing I have learnt from my business partner over the past eight years is to never settle.
+One thing I have learned from my business partner over the past eight years is to never settle.
 Always strive for excellence in what you do and always consider new opportunities!
 We have a few ideas up our sleeve and I’m a true believer that if things are meant to happen everything will fall into place.
 We originally looked at the site that Public Catering was in about 18 months before we decided to go ahead with the build.
 At the time other factors didn’t seem to fall into place so we walked away from it.
 It was a place we did like and eventually when we revisited it after some new developments in the surrounding area, it didn’t take long to see our vision turn into reality.